 Along with the beautiful murals of Ostiense, another famous urban redevelopment project in Rome is what made the street art of Quadraro see the light.
-If you thought the things to do in Rome were only related to BC times and ancient artwork, take the metro to Quadraro/Porta Furba and get ready with your DSLR.
+If you thought the things to do in Rome were only related to BC times and ancient artwork, take the metro to Quadraro/Porta Furba and get ready to snap great shots with your DSLR.

-Of course, if we only have one day in Rome, we will try our best to see as much as we can of the beauty and art and frescoes and carvings scattered all around town from imperial times to the Renaissance period.
+Of course, if you only have one day in Rome, you will rather stick to the city center to see as much as you can of the beauty and art and frescoes and carvings scattered all around town from imperial times to the Renaissance period.
 But as the city’s moniker suggests, the art production in the eternal city looks quite alive and kicking still today.

-Founded in 2010 by artist David “Diavù” Vecchiato, this street art project is known by the name of “MURo“, acronym for Museum of Urban Art of Rome that plays, in Italian, also with the word “muro” meaning “wall”, as these graffitis are precisely all over the walls of the neighborhood.
+Founded in 2010 by artist David “Diavù” Vecchiato, this street art project is known by the name of “MURo“, an acronym for Museum of Urban Art of Rome that plays, in Italian, also with the word “muro” meaning “wall”, as these graffitis are precisely all over the walls of the neighborhood.